Non-Invasive Prenatal Testing (NIPT) – The SAFE Test

 About St George’s University Hospitals NHS Foundation Trust

 The maternity unit at St George’s University Hospitals NHS Foundation Trust is a regional and tertiary referral unit ranking one of the safest in the country.
-Delivering over 5,000 babies each year, the unit has achieved exceptional clinical outcomes, the highest possible external accreditations and boasts the highest ‘midwife: birth’ ratios in London.
+Delivering over 5,000 babies each year, the unit has achieved exceptional clinical outcomes, the highest possible external accreditation and boasts the highest ‘midwife: birth’ ratios in London.
 The unit has consultant and midwifery led maternity care and state of the art equipment, including neonatal intensive care and a special care baby unit.

 The Fetal Medicine Unit at St George’s Hospital is a leading tertiary referral centre and research centre located within a purpose built unit.
 It houses state of the art facilities for all aspects of care from routine assessment up to invasive procedures, including fetal surgery (surgery in the womb).
 The unit routinely accepts referrals from the 10 district general hospitals in the south-west London region including approximately 35,000 women a year for antenatal care.
 Extra-regional referrals are also received for complex fetal surgical procedures and maternal care from other hospitals in the UK and Europe.
 The unit has recognised international expertise in the clinical and supportive management of high-risk care in pregnancy.